-Note to Teachers: Feel free to copy+paste / change any of this assignment/rubric to fit your own needs.
+Teachers: feel free to copy+paste / change any of this body biography assignment and body biography rubric to create a body biography handout that fits your needs.

 You are responsible for creating a visual representation of your chosen character.
 Before you begin to draw, read over all of the instructions.
 Make intelligent decisions about which quotes to use and what to draw.